Home News Brown University professor to testify for defense in Karen Read trial

 Share

-Canton, MA — A clinical associate professor of pathology and laboratory medicine at Brown University, Elizabeth Laposata, will appear as an expert witness for the defense in the Karen Read trial.
+CANTON, M.A. — Clinical associate professor of pathology and laboratory medicine at Brown University, Elizabeth Laposata, will testify as an expert witness for the defense in the Karen Read trial.

 In his opening statement, one of Read’s attorneys, Alan Jackson, maintained that Laposata’s testimony would demonstrate that Officer John O’Keefe did not suffer from hypothermia after being discovered outside 34 Fairview Road in Canton.